AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

 ## Introduction

-This implementation guide is an HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a diagnostic report, including Pathology Report (PR) and Diagnostic Imaging Report (DIR).
+This implementation guide is an HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a diagnostic report, including pathology report and diagnostic imaging report.
 A diagnostic report is the information provided by a diagnostic provider (pathology or diagnostic imaging) when the investigation has been completed.

 This [implementation guide](http://hl7.org/fhir/R4/implementationguide.html#scope) is based on [FHIR, Release 4 (v{{ site.data.fhir.version }}) [HL7FHIR4]](#HL7FHIR4).

 ## Document purpose and scope

 The primary aim of this implementation guide is to support implementing diagnostic report in [FHIR, Release 4 (v{{ site.data.fhir.version }}) [HL7FHIR4]](#HL7FHIR4).
-The resulting FHIR can be used for the electronic exchange of diagnostic reports information between healthcare providers.
+The resulting FHIR can be used for the electronic exchange of diagnostic report information between healthcare providers.

 This implementation guide is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred.